/images/resources/tutorials/authentication/migrating-to-passwordless.png

 Password Users

-When you use the registration authenticator it identifies the existing user's account.
-The Curity Identity Server then stores the passkey's public key against that user account.
-Whenever the user authenticates with their passkey, the Curity Identity Server identifies the same user account, which ensures that it issues the same subject to OAuth tokens.
+Next, the browser's passkey registration dialog is invoked, and the user follows prompts to create a key pair.
+The Curity Identity Server stores the passkey's public key against the verified user account.
+Whenever the user authenticates with their passkey, the Curity Identity Server identifies the same user account as previously, and issues the same claims to tokens.

 Simple registration prompt